nchernia/festival-multiomics-workshop/README.md

 ATAC QC thresholds (in `process_atac`): ≥1,000 fragments/cell, TSS enrichment
 ≥7, doublets removed via snapatac2's scrublet.

-**Note on GLUE.** Earlier versions of this pipeline trained a GLUE model for joint embedding (3–5 hours).
-The workshop's peak-to-gene analysis is paired Spearman correlation in a ±250 kb candidate window — it only needs per-gene TSS coordinates, which the current pipeline reads directly from the GENCODE GTF.
-GLUE is no longer used.

 ### Cleaning up an existing .h5mu (no re-preprocessing)